Easily secure a start-up loan for young entrepreneurs online

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Government funding programmes such as the KfW Start-up Loan offer up to €125,000 and cover up to 80% of the liability, which facilitates lending.
+Government funding programmes such as the KfW start-up loan offer up to 125,000 euros and assume up to 80 per cent of the liability, making lending easier.

-• Executive Summary
+• Summary (Executive Summary)

-• Market and competition analysis
+• Market and competitive analysis

 • Marketing and sales strategy

-• Business organisation and legal form
+• Company organisation and legal form

 • Capital requirements and financing plan